alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 The most obvious approach for identifying eyes is to use a CNN, trained on pre-labelled images of people’s faces.

-I considered two different approaches to identifying faces.

 ### Training a custom model

+The first option I considered was to implement my own model.
 I could think of two possible architectures of identifying the faces:

 1. Train a model to detect eyes directly from the photo
 2. Use a 2-stage classifier as follows: